LukeEllul/tsp-GA/README.md

 # Solving the Travelling salesman problem (TSP) using Genetic Algorithms in JavaScript (Node.js) #

-Note: parts of this project is incomplete.
+Note: parts of this project are incomplete.